-Uri Dadush is senior associate and director of Carnegie’s International Economics Program.
+Uri Dadush is a senior associate in Carnegie’s International Economics Program.
 He focuses on trends in the global economy and is currently also tracking developments in the eurozone crisis.

 Dadush is interested in the impact of the rise of developing countries for financial flows, trade and migration, and the associated economic policy and governance questions.
 He is the co-author of four recent books and reports: Inequality in America: Facts, Trends and International Perspective (Brookings, 2012), Juggernaut: How Emerging Markets Are Reshaping Globalization (Carnegie, 2011), Currency Wars (Carnegie, 2011), and Paradigm Lost: The Euro in Crisis (Carnegie, 2010).
 He has published over a dozen Carnegie papers and policy briefs as well as numerous journal articles.